Fairchild Camera and Instrument

 Fairchild Camera and Instrument Corporation was a company founded by Sherman Fairchild.
 It was based on the East Coast of the United States, and provided research and development for flash photography equipment.
 The technology was primarily used for DOD spy satellites.

 The firm was later known for its manufacture of semiconductors.

 History

 Fairchild Aviation Corporation

-Fairchild Camera and Instrument was incorporated in Delaware in 1927 as the Fairchild Aviation Corporation (also see Fairchild Aircraft), which comprised seven aircraft businesses that were the outgrowth of Fairchild Aerial Camera Corporation, which was incorporated in 1920.
+Fairchild Camera and Instrument was incorporated in Delaware in 1927 as the Fairchild Aviation Corporation (also see Fairchild Aircraft), which comprised seven aircraft businesses that were the outgrowth of Fairchild Aerial Camera Corporation, which had been incorporated in 1920.
 The merger made Fairchild Aviation the second-largest manufacturer of commercial airplanes and the fourth-largest aviation organization in the United States.

 Fairchild Aerial Camera manufactured aerial cameras for military and commercial aerial mapping that were used in Russia, Poland, and throughout South America.
 They were the official cameras of the United States Army and Navy Air Services.